nus-cs2103-AY2223S2/ip/docs/README.md

 ### Adding tasks -- Todo

-You can add a todo task to Duke, and Duke will remember it for you.
-A todo is just a task without time of start or end.
+- You can add a todo task to Duke, and Duke will remember it for you.
+- A todo is just a task without a starting or ending time.

 ### Adding tasks -- Deadline

-You can add a deadline task to Duke, and Duke will remember it for you.
+- You can add a deadline task to Duke, and Duke will remember it for you.
-A deadline is a task that has contains a date in which the task is due by.
+- A deadline is a task that has contains a date in which the task is due by.

 ### Adding tasks -- Event

-You can add an event task to Duke, and Duke will remember it for you An event is a task that has a start date, as well as an end date.
+- You can add an event task to Duke, and Duke will remember it for you
+- An event is a task that has a start date, as well as an end date.

 ### Delete tasks

-You can delete a task from Duke.
+- You can delete a task from Duke.

 ### Find tasks

-You can find tasks that have a description that matches whatever keyword you type in.
-Your keyword does not need to be an actual word.
+- You can find tasks that have a description that matches whatever keyword you type in.
+- Your keyword does not need to be an actual word.

 ### Mark tasks as done

-You can mark tasks as done based on their indexing.
+- You can mark tasks as done based on their indexing.

 ### Mark tasks as undone

-You can mark tasks as undone based on their indexing.
+- You can mark tasks as undone based on their indexing.

 ### Prioritise task

-You can prioritise a task by marking it as prioritised and bumping it up the task.
+- You can prioritise a task by marking it as prioritised and bumping it up the task.

 ### Unprioritise task

-You can unprioritise a task by removing its prioritised marking and lowering it down the list of tasks
+- You can unprioritise a task by removing its prioritised marking and lowering it down the list of tasks

 ## Usage

 ### `todo` - Adds todo task to Duke

-Adds todo task to Duke.
-It will add the todo task to the Duke file.
-You will then be shown your task being added, if it is added successfully, and it will also show the number of tasks you currently have in your Duke file.
+- It will add the todo task to the Duke file.
+- You will then be shown your task being added, if it is added successfully, and it will also show the number of tasks you currently have in your Duke file.
+- Format is `todo [description]`.

-Example of usage:
+*Example of usage:*

 `todo clean the house`

+*Expected outcome:*
-Expected outcome: Your todo task with the description 'clean the house' will be stored in the Duke file and remembered by Duke.
+- Your todo task with the description 'clean the house' will be stored in the Duke file and remembered by Duke.

-Your todo task will be appended the the current Duke file, and by default, it will not have priority, or be marked.
+- Your todo task will be appended the current Duke file
+- By default, it will not have priority, or be marked.

 ```
 Got it.
 I've added this task: